ajstensland/flask-tutorial/1. Flask Hello World/README.md

     return "<h1>Hello, world!</h1>"   # Line 3
 ```

-What this block of code effectively does is tells our `app` Flask object, "Hey, when a user requests our home directory, run this `home()` function."
+The first line tells our `app` Flask object, "Hey, when a user requests our home directory, run this `home()` function."

-When the Flask object eventually runs the `home()` function, treat whatever its return value is like HTML and send it back to the user.
+When the Flask object eventually runs the `home()` function, it treats whatever the return value is like HTML and sends it back to the user in a 200 response.

 ## Running Flask